MultiSafepay/docs/content/accounting/sales-conversion-report.md

 - Who your customers are and where they're from
 - What payment methods and devices they use
-- Your conversion rate per website
+- Your conversion rate per site

 # Sales report